-Croatia: Government approved HEP’s 162 million euros bond issue2.
-September 2019. / SEE Energy News
+Croatia: Government approved HEP’s 162 million euros bond issue, SEE Energy News

 The Croatian Government approved the issuance of corporate bonds in the amount of up to 162 million euros by state-owned power utility HEP.

 The statement from the Government said that the bonds will be denominated in local currency or euro, depending on the market conditions at the time of the sale and the most favorable borrowing price, as the issue could be sold in one or more tranches.
 The bonds will have a seven-year maturity, while the interest rate, the yield and the other terms will be determined at the time of the sale.
 The bond issue does not require the provision of state guarantees.

 The Croatian unit of Erste Bank, Privredna Banka Zagreb and Zagrebacka Banka will act as joint agents on the issue.
 They will receive a fee of 0.15 % of the bonds’ total nominal value.